bmillare/dj.web/docs/datastar-guidance.md

 ---

+### Decide Who Owns DOM State Before Adding a Morph Boundary

+Idiomorph reconciles server-rendered attributes on surviving elements as well as inserting and removing nodes.
+A class or attribute added imperatively in the browser can therefore disappear on the next morph when it is absent from the server's HTML.
+That is usually an ownership conflict, not a reason to repair the attribute after every patch.

+Choose the owner before choosing a morphing escape hatch:

+1. **Domain state is server-owned.** Change it through an action and render it in the next current-state view.
+Do not maintain a competing browser-only class or attribute for the same fact.
+2. **Ordinary ephemeral UI state is signal-owned.** Use signals for drafts, popovers, transient visual states, and other browser-local facts.
+Initialize live signals with `data-signals__ifmissing` so a later morph does not reset them, and bind the DOM representation declaratively.
+3. **Specialized imperative behavior is component-owned.** Put browser APIs or external widgets that HTML plus Datastar expressions cannot reasonably express behind a small Web Component or adapter.
+Drive its public surface with signals and host attributes where practical.
+4. **A morph boundary is exceptional.** Declare one only when morphing would violate the chosen ownership or an external component's lifecycle.

+A Web Component is not automatically an ignored island.
+Datastar can often continue morphing the custom element's host attributes while the component owns its internals.
+Conversely, ordinary signal-driven UI does not need a Web Component.

+---

 ## Operational Behaviors & Security

+### No CORS

+By hosting all assets on the same origin we avoid the need for CORS.
+This avoids additional server round trips and helps reduce latency.

+### Cookie based sessions

+Hyperlith uses a simple unguessable random uid for managing sessions.
+This should be used to look up further auth/permission information in the database.

+### CSRF

+Double submit cookie pattern is used for CSRF.

+---

 ### Network DevTools Will Deceive You (The "Infinite Download" Illusion)
 *   **The standard intuition:** If you open the network tab and see the page size growing to 20MB+, your frontend bundle is bloated and performance will suffer.
 *   **The reality/claim:** With Datastar, the initial load is actually microscopic (e.g., a 12kb bundle containing Datastar, initial HTML, and CSS).
 The massive megabyte count in the network tab is just the browser tallying the continuous stream of compressed Server-Sent Events over time.